 Rare reports of wobbly legs.
 If this problem occurs, it can be corrected by supporting the leg with a piece of cardboard.

-Work surface is 24 percent larger than standard board.
+Work surface is 24% larger than standard board.
 Sturdy steel with built-in iron rest.
 Cover included with purchase.

 Height adjustment mechanism can be difficult to manipulate.
 Some complaints about pad quality and durability.